babylonchain/finality-provider/README.md

 The Validator Daemon is responsible for finality signatures and randomness commitment.

 1. **Finality Signatures:**
-    - Sends the finality signature to the consumer chain (Babylon) for each registered validator and for each block.
+    - Sends the finality signature to the consumer chain (Babylon) for each registered validator and for each block there's an EOTS randomness commitment.

 2. **EOTS Randomness Commitment:**
     - Ensures the generation of EOTS randomness commitment on the Babylon ledger for each block the BTC validator intends to vote for.